-- Ask how you can help and then do what he is asking if you are at all able to.
+- Ask how you can help.
+Then, and this is the important part, do what he is asking if you are at all able to.

 - Leave past issues in the past.

-- Do NOT talk to him like a child or act like his mother.
+- Do NOT talk to him like a child.
+You are his wife, not his mother.

 - Do NOT finish his sentences for him.
 You are not a mind reader and even if you know what he is going to say, let him say it.